BrNi05/Quoteosch/README.md

 For production:

-- Copy `docker-compose.yaml` to a desired location.
+- Copy [`docker-compose.yaml`](https://github.com/BrNi05/Quoteosch/blob/main/release/docker-compose.yaml) to a desired location.
 - Create your `.env`.
 - For the very first time: `docker compose run --rm quoteosch-api-init`.
 - Then start the API normally: `docker compose up -d quoteosch-api`.
 - The `release` folder contains a script to auto-start the container on boot.

+> [!TIP]
+> If any changes are made to the database schema, you’ll need to start the migration container again using: `docker compose run --rm quoteosch-api-init`.

 ## Tech Stack